 Book your stay at the convenient 1863 Inn of Gettysburg.

 Learn: You can find plenty or reminders of colonial New York City walking around the Financial District.
 Visit historic St. Paul’s and Trinity churches and their cemetaries (Alexander Hamilton is in Trinity’s).
 Take in an African burial ground and the Battery, and explore Federal Hall, where George Washington was sworn in and spent the early days of his presidency.

 Or explore New York’s Immigrant past: Take a ferry from Battery Park to Ellis Island, visit the Irish Hunger Memorial and then spend an afternoon with the Tenement Museum, where excellent walking tours and refurbished tenements bring real immigrants’ stories to life.

 Fun: Sample roast pork and dumplings in Chinatown and cannoli in Little Italy.
 Kids can get ya-yas out at the unique Imagination, Teardrop Park or Hester Street playgrounds downtown.
 Reward kids and teens for their good behavior on the day’s tours by a stop at Economy Candy on Rivington Street.
 What it lacks in ambience it makes up for in its variety and quantities of candy.

-Hotel Recommendation: It’s hard to find hotels in the Big Apple that can comfortably fit a family.
-But you can stay in an Upper West Side Prewar, and downtown highrise or a Brooklyn brownstone if you rent a vacation property.
-You’ll miss the pool and concierge but you’ll have space and you can experience the city’s residential neighborhoods and local restaurants.
+Hotel Recommendation: It’s hard to find hotels in the Big Apple that can comfortably fit a family; rooms are small and pricey.
+But you can stay in a duplex with a backyard off of Central Park, a downtown high-rise or a Brooklyn brownstone.
+If you rent a vacation property, you’ll miss the pool and concierge but you’ll have much more space and you can experience the city’s residential neighborhoods and good local restaurants.